ad-8/dotfiles/README.md

 # dots
-all in one dotfiles repo, now also includes my nixos config in `nixos`,
-thanks to this beautiful command:
+all in one dotfiles repo, now also includes my nixos config in `nixos`, thanks to this beautiful command:
 `git subtree add --prefix=nixos https://github.com/ad-8/dotfiles-nixos master.`

-## restore with GNU Stow
+## symlink with GNU Stow
 `stow -vR --target=$HOME *` or
 `stow -vR --target=$HOME niri/`